Updated: June 12, 2023, at 10:10 a.m.

 These are some of the common forms of MAT that are used to help some people in treatment.
 It should be noted that for treatment to be most effective, patients and practitioners should use a combination of both medication-assisted treatment and behavioral therapy and counseling.

-If you are looking for help for yourself or a loved one, Landmark recovery’s rehab in Indiana is here to help.
-Landmark Recovery has a number of treatment programs and opportunities in place to help those who are looking to be free from their drug or alcohol problem.
-Landmark utilizes evidence-based, individualized treatment plans to help each patient that comes to our facility.
+If you are looking for help for yourself or a loved one, Landmark Recovery offers drug and alcohol rehab to help.
+We have a number of treatment programs and opportunities in place to help those who are looking to be free from their drug or alcohol problems.
+Landmark utilizes evidence-based, individualized treatment plans to help each patient that comes to our facilities.